-Your water comes from a well (groundwater).
-The water is pumped into the system from this well, which is 310 feet deep.
+Your water Your water is pumped into the system from two wells (groundwater), which are 78 and 90 feet deep.

 Your water is not treated (no chlorination, filtration, pH adjustment, etc.).

 SOURCE WATER PROTECTION INFORMATION.

 Drinking water comes from groundwater (wells and springs) and surface water (rivers, lakes, streams).
 Protecting these drinking water sources is key to sustaining safe drinking water supplies for this and future generations.